-Furthermore there are laws and regulations pertaining to cryptocurrency taxation are subject to change and can vary depending on your location.
+In addition there are laws and regulations related to cryptocurrency taxes are subject to change and can differ based on the location you live in.
 It is your duty to ensure compliance with the laws and regulations in force.

 In essence it is regarded as property for tax purposes in the United States, and transactions involving cryptocurrency may result in losses or capital gains as well as income tax.
 It is important to consult with an expert in taxation and remain current with rules and regulations to ensure compliance.

 The information in this report are for informational purposes only .
 It is not intended to be advice on tax, legal or financial advice.
 The information provided in this report may not be applicable to all individuals or circumstances.
 Laws and rules surrounding cryptocurrency taxation may change over time and could differ based on the location you live in.
 It is your responsibility to ensure that you are in compliance with the pertinent laws and laws.
 This report is not intended to replace professional financial or legal advice.
 It is recommended to consult an experienced lawyer or financial advisor prior to taking any tax-related decisions.